 - 1 teaspoon pure vanilla extract

-- Pour the cream over the chocolate in the bowl.
+Pour the cream over the chocolate in the bowl.
 Do not stir it yet – wait a few minutes and then use a wooden spoon and gently stir to combine.
 It will take a couple of minutes of mixing before you’ll see it come together.
+It should be smooth.

-- Pour the mixture into the parchment lined pan and use a small flat-bottomed spatula to spread it evenly.
-Place the pan in the freezer until it's firm, about 2 hours.
+Pour the mixture into the parchment-lined pan and use a small offset metal spreader to smooth it evenly.
+Place the pan in the freezer until it's completely firm, about 4 to 6 hours.

-- Place the bars, with at least an inch between them, on a cooling rack, and place that on a the parchment-lined baking sheet.
+Place the bars, with at least an inch between them, on a cooling rack on the parchment-lined baking sheet.
 You might need more than one, depending on the size of the cooling rack.
 (Keep the bars in the freezer -- or refrigerator if the baking sheet doesn't fit -- until you're ready for the next step.)

-- In a double boiler or microwave, melt the remaining 1-pound, 2-ounces of chocolate and roughly chop the remaining 2 tablespoons of pistachios.
+In a double boiler or microwave, melt the remaining 18 ounces of chocolate and roughly chop the remaining 2 tablespoons of pistachios.

-- Remove the bars from the freezer (or refrigerator) and then carefully pour the melted chocolate over them, about 2 at a time.
+Remove the bars from the freezer and carefully pour the melted chocolate over them, about 2 at a time.
 Use a small dull knife to gently spread the chocolate from the top to the sides if necessary.
-It will harden quickly since the bars are cold, so while the chocolate is still wet, quickly sprinkle a bit of the chopped pistachios on top.
+It will harden quickly since the bars are so cold, so while the chocolate is still wet, quickly sprinkle a bit of the chopped pistachios on top.